DataCanvasIO/DeepTables/docs/source/quick_start.md

 **GPU** Setup (Optional)

-If you have GPUs on your machine and want to use them to accelerate the training, install `tensorflow-gpu` before install DeepTable please.
+If you have GPUs on your machine and want to use them to accelerate the training, install `tensorflow-gpu` before install DeepTables please.

 ```shell script
 pip install tensorflow-gpu==2.4.2